 Distinct from debit scenarios, success in a credit-push fraud scheme relies on access to an account at the receiving institution.
 Funds are directed to and concentrated in an account(s) controlled by the fraudster, and then are withdrawn or sent to accounts elsewhere, including outside the U.S. These receiving accounts are often newly opened or mule accounts with limited history and activity.
 In these cases, the receiving, account-holding institution is often in the best position to identify potentially fraudulent credit transactions posting to these accounts because they differ from the type of deposit activity anticipated for the account.

 The Bank Secrecy Act (BSA) requires financial institutions to monitor their customers for suspicious activity that might indicate money laundering and terrorist financing.
 RDFIs must implement strong BSA/AML programs to comply with the law.
 While not all fraud is money laundering, many instances of credit-push fraud can constitute the layering and integration phases of money laundering.
-Because financial institutions have a responsibility to monitor for money laundering, RMAG believes the monitoring of inbound credit payments can be fine-tuned to detect fraud, including through velocity checks and anomaly detection.
+Because financial institutions are well accustomed to monitoring account activity for signs of money laundering, RMAG believes RDFIs can apply similar logic to inbound credit payments in a way that can be fine-tuned to detect fraud, including through velocity checks and anomaly detection.

 - A legitimate customer’s account has been compromised, in which case a fraudster has defeated data security or access controls; or

 - The financial institution is banking a criminal, in which case the fraudster has made it past the financial institutions’ Customer Identification Program (CIP).